madallinagrigoriu/PowerBi-dashboard/README.md

 # Power Bi dashboard

 Context: Data is exported from Salesforce
-The pbix.file has been created following the requirments below.
+-The pbix.file has been created following the requirments below.

 1. Data model based on the sources in data.xlsx